Megislava/Alaskan-Obsidian/School/3rd semestr/PA1/PA1 (C)/Data Type & Variables.md

 ### Boolean values
 - `false` or `true`
 - can be reversed with `bool value = false; value = !value` → `true`

+### `const`
+- value in code is set once
+- best practise is to mark them UPPER CASE

+## Casting Types
+- changing type of outputted variable
+- two types of conversion
+	- implicit - wrong (dangereus)
+		- don't do it like this:
+		- ```c
+			int a;
+			double b = 3.0;
+			a = b;
+		- types do not mach but compiler will try to convert them
+	- explicit - correct way to change type
+		- but like this:
+			- ```c
+				double testScore = 95.7;
+				int displayScore = 0;
+				displayScore = (int)testScore;
+				printf("Great work, you got a %d%% on your test\n", displayScore);
+	- recasting `char` to any integer anf other way round
+		- chars are kept in memory as ASCII codes
+			- `a` lower case is 97, uppercase 65
+		-